Decentraland-DAO/wiki-adv/(High-Poly) Polishing Wearables.md

 It's important to follow [[(Drafting) Modeling Wearables]] article, because this article requires knowledge and usage of models from previous article.

-Previous article end up with this result

-image

 # High-Poly
 On this step you will work with Subdivision Modifier and adjust models topology to prepare them for future sculpting and baking.